 For any PC component, long-lastingness is a crucial factor.
 Most gamers who aim to build a rig that will last long require durable components and a higher warranty.

-That said, for the SSDs, the endurance is more important than it’s warranty.
+That said, for SSDs, endurance is more important than its warranty.

 Now, the question is, what does SSD endurance mean?

 To be honest, choosing the right SSD isn’t an easy process.
-It requires many aspects to focus on, and the endurance level of an SSD certainly belongs to the top of the list.
+It requires many aspects to focus on, and the endurance level of an SSD certainly belongs at the top of the list.

 SSDs wear out after a certain period.
-This does happen after continuous writing of data for an extended period.
+It happens after the continuous writing of data for an extended period.

 You won’t definitely want to buy an option that doesn’t turn out to be feasible.
-At the end of the money matters; overpaying for something that won’t deliver doesn’t make any sense.
+Ultimately, the money matters, and overpaying for something that won’t deliver doesn’t make any sense.

-In contrast, the minimum endurance you would find in MX500 is 100 TBW in the 250 GB model.
+In contrast, the minimum endurance in MX500 is 100 TBW in the 250 GB model.
 The max endurance is present on the 2 TB version, which is 700 TBW.

-Therefore, despite having similar warranties, 860 Evo is a clear winner over MX500 on the grounds of endurance.
+Therefore, despite having similar warranties, Samsung 860 Evo is a clear winner over MX500 for endurance.

-The way you would control the SSD would have an impact on its overall productivity.
+The way you would control the SSD would impact its overall productivity.
 And that is where the software with which you can control the SSD comes into play.

-Softwares that the manufacturers provide have a significant role in dictating the SSD output.
+The software that the manufacturers provide has a significant role in dictating the SSD output.

 It consists of an interface that perfectly uses the drive to its potential.

-TheareThere Samsung 860 Evo has the Samsung magician software that comes with a very user-friendly interface.
+The 860 Evo has Samsung Magician software that comes with a very user-friendly interface.
 It just eases your job to a great extent.

 It consists of a variety of features that helps you to keep proper track of your storage.
-Also, it enables access to the sequential write and read speeds and also monitors the temperature.
+Also, it enables access to the sequential write/read speeds and monitors the temperature.